breyana/secret-capybara-datastructures/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Doubly_linked_list) [edited]:

 > A linked data structure that consists of a set of sequentially linked records called nodes.
-Each
+Each node contains two fields, called _links_, that are references to the previous and to the next node in the sequence of nodes.